Authorea/latexml-ruby/README.md

 Includes support for daemonized conversion runs, for additional performance, via the [latexmls](https://github.com/dginev/LaTeXML-Plugin-latexmls) socket server.

+## Why LaTeXML?

+You may be familiar with other LaTeX conversion tools such as Pandoc or tex4ht.
+LaTeXML attempts to be a complete TeX interpreter, and covers a vastly larger range of the TeX/LaTeX ecosystem than Pandoc.
+At the same time it allows for just-in-time binding of structural and semantic macros, which allows it to create higher quality HTML5 than tex4ht, and makes bridging the impedance mismatch between PDF and HTML an achievable goal.

 ## Installation

 Add this line to your application's Gemfile: